Course Content and Outcome Guide for AVS 130 Effective Fall 2015

 - Special Fee:

 Course DescriptionCovers fundamentals of instrument flight planning, use of flight and navigation instrumentation, air traffic control procedures, radio navigation systems including the concepts of instrument flight.
 Presents sufficient knowledge to prepare for the FAA Instrument Rating knowledge test.
 NOTE: Course not recommended without prior flight experience.
-Prerequisite: AVS 120.
+Prerequisites: AVS 120.
+Audit available.

 an endorsement to take the FAA Instrument-Airplane or Instrument-Helicopter knowledge test.
 Lectures, discussions, videos, handouts, and written tests will provide the student the information needed to accomplish this.
 Class participants will be expected to invest time outside of class to master the course content.
 Material missed by students during an allowed absence will be made available to them as selected by the instructor and the applicable FAR requirements.